Mojo Tour 2010

-Mojo Tour 2010 is a live album released by Tom Petty & The Heartbreakers.
+Mojo Tour 2010 is a live album released by Tom Petty and the Heartbreakers.
 It was released exclusively through Tom Petty's official website on December 14, 2010 as a free download to anyone who purchased a ticket for his 2010 summer tour.
 Previously, Mojo was also given away as a free digital download to the same summer tour ticket customers.

 An expanded edition of Mojo Tour 2010 was also released on the same date for members of the Highway Companions Club who joined the club between February 23, 2010 and February 24, 2011.
 The expanded edition is 73-minutes long and includes six additional live tracks from the summer tour.

 The download was made available in three different formats.
 320K MP3 (high quality), Apple Lossless (higher quality), and FLAC (highest quality).